treejer/mobile/src/components/AppVersion/README.md

 # AppVersion

-> This component does return app version
+> This component does return current version of the application